We notice you are currently visiting the UK site. Would you like to visit our main site instead?

-A woman at a desk with two monitors, one with a video meeting showing 4 other people
+A woman at a desk with two monitors, one with a video meeting showing four other people

-While the world strives to prevent further spread of COVID-19 and variants, organizations are making extraordinary modifications for staff to work remotely.
-More and more employees are working off-site full-time or part-time as new technologies allow them to connect with colleagues and clients from across the globe.
+While the world strives to prevent the further spread of COVID-19 and variants, organisations are making extraordinary modifications for staff to work remotely.
+More and more employees are working off site full-time or part-time as new technologies allow them to connect with colleagues and clients from across the globe.
 The days of working exclusively in a central office location may be long gone for some.

 Hybrid remote working is the new normal.
-It boosts productivity and staff retention, reduces business overhead, and is good for the environment.
+It boosts productivity and staff retention, reduces business overheads and is good for the environment.
 Since COVID, research suggests that over 80% of professionals work remotely at least once per week.
-However, just one person can compromise the security integrity of the entire organization if they don't follow the necessary security protocols.
+However, just one person can compromise the security integrity of the entire organisation if they don't follow the necessary security protocols.

 Understanding the security challenges of a mobile workforce is critical.